nnellans/terraform-guide/README.md

   - Example: `type = tuple( [ string, number, bool ] )`

 ### Map Variables
-Maps are represented by a pair of curly braces `{ }` containing a series of <KEY> = <VALUE> pairs.
+Maps are represented by a pair of curly braces `{ }` containing a series of key/value pairs.
 For Maps, all of the values must be of the same Type.
 The Keys are always of type String.
 - `type = map(string)` This defines a Map where all the values are Strings
   ```terraform
   mapName = {